-Twin XL sheets occupy the number one spot on shopping lists for dorm bedding for a good reason.
-College dorms are the only place on the planet where the beds come in this weirdly long size and, if you send your kid to college with a regular twin size sheets, you will both regret it.
+Twin XL sheets occupy the number one spot on shopping lists for dorm essentials for a good reason.
+College dorms are the only place on the planet where the beds come in this weirdly long size and, if you send your kid to college with a regular twin size sheets, you’ll both regret it.
 Trust us on this.

 Before you grab your car keys and college-bound kid, pour yourself a cup of coffee (glass of wine) and do a little pre-shopping.
-We have assembled the most comprehensive list of stores that sell dorm bedding we could find (had to stock twin xl sheets to make the cut.)
+We have assembled the most comprehensive list of stores that sell dorm bedding that we could find; they had to stock twin xl sheets to make the cut, and many stock other dorm essentials, too.

 Why Spend the Time Shopping for the Optimal Dorm Bedding for Your Kid?

-- Two pillows – there are no headboards on dorm beds and it’s much more comfortable to have a big pillow in addition to the one your kid will sleep on.
-Consider a big square one for a European sham or one like this: Corduroy Bedrest that your student can prop up against.
+Oversize pillow – there are no headboards on dorm beds and it’s much more comfortable to have a big pillow in addition to the one your kid will sleep on.
+Consider a big square one with a European sham or one like this Corduroy Bedrest pillow that your student can prop up against to study.

-- Mattress topper – dorm mattresses are slabs of thick foam covered in industrial strength vinyl – not the best combination for comfortable sleeping.
-An egg crate topper, featherbed, or something like this: Memory Foam Mattress Pad will make a huge difference for your kid this fall.
+Mattress topper – dorm mattresses are slabs of thick foam covered in industrial strength vinyl – not the best combination for comfortable sleeping.
+An egg crate topper, featherbed, or something like this Natural Laytex Mattress Topper will make a huge difference in how comfortable your teen will be as they adjust to sleeping in a dorm room this fall.

-- Mattress encasement – not only are college mattresses uncomfortable but they have been slept on by countless other kids, ewww.
+Mattress encasement – not only are college mattresses uncomfortable but they have been slept on by countless other kids, ewww.
 A mattress encasement zips over the mattress and topper, creating a much cleaner environment for the brand new sheets to go over.
-Here’s one that seems to do it all: AllerEase offers a bedbug barrier, is waterproof and allergen proof.
-Plus it has earned the Good Housekeeping Seal of Approval, a trusted designation for high quality and value.
+This encasement by Protect-A-Bed, has a bedbug barrier, is waterproof, dust mite and allergen proof, too.

 Most of the stores on our list offer some pretty great deals on dorm bedding.
 Look for free shipping, discounts with email or mobil sign up, special in-store shopping nights for college kids and/or “black Friday” type sale days.
 Since there are so many companies competing for the college market, there is no reason to pay full price once you have discovered these tricks.